Deploying Agents¶

 pct enter <vmid>

-# Check that configs were pulled
+# Check that configs were applied

 cat /etc/nginx/nginx.conf